wegorich/blockchain-play/README.md

 # blockchain-play

+- Please use Google Chrome for demo app as i didint tested it for other browsers
+- Because of Truffle cli conflict with truffle.js for Win OS (see here https://github.com/trufflesuite/truffle/issues/466) i hardcoded .cmd files in package.json to run commands successfully.
+Because of this this repo will work good for Win systems but not for *nix/mac.

 ### Setup

-Please use Google Chrome for demo app as i didint tested it for other browsers

 1. `git clone https://github.com/ValLisetsky/blockchain-play` and step into `blockchain-play` folder
 2. Run `npm install`